Setup Raspberry PI Infrared Remote from terminal

 Testing events.
 Please, press CTRL-C to abort.

 you are now prompted to generate key pressure events.
 Point your remote to IR sensor and press a key.
-In my test, with an Elegoo remote, following rows are generated:
+In my test, with an Elegoo remote, the following rows are generated:

 1274.230088: lirc protocol(nec): scancode = 0x45